Clay, Joseph Jr.

 Judge, U.S. District Court, District of Georgia

 Received a recess appointment from George Washington on September 16, 1796, to a seat vacated by Nathaniel Pendleton; nominated to the same position by George Washington on December 21, 1796.
 Confirmed by the Senate on December 27, 1796, and received commission on January 2, 1797.
-Service terminated on February 24, 1801, due to appointment to another judicial position.
+Service terminated on May 12, 1801, due to resignation.

 College of New Jersey (now Princeton University), 1784